 by Katherine Center

-A year after getting divorced, Helen Carpenter, thirty-two, lets her annoying, ten years younger brother talk her into signing up for a wilderness survival course.
-It’s supposed to be a chance for her to pull herself together again, but when she discovers that her brother’s even-more-annoying best friend is also coming on the trip, she can’t imagine how it will be anything other than a disaster.
-Thus begins the strangest adventure of Helen’s well-behaved life: three weeks in the remotest wilderness of a mountain range in Wyoming where she will survive mosquito infestations, a surprise summer blizzard, and a group of sorority girls.
+A year after her divorce, thirty-two-year-old Helen Carpenter lets her annoying younger brother—who happens to be ten years her junior—convince her to sign up for a wilderness survival course.
+She hopes the trip will help her pull herself together, but her optimism fades fast when she learns that her brother’s even more annoying best friend is joining the adventure.
+What follows becomes the strangest experience of Helen’s carefully controlled life: three weeks in the remote Wyoming mountains, where she battles mosquito infestations, survives a surprise summer blizzard, and endures a group of sorority girls.

 These Silent Woods